The book, The Beginning or the End: How Hollywood–and America–Learned to Stop Worrying and Love the Bomb, is published by The New Press.

-Below is a brief excerpt from Greg Mitchell’s upcoming book, The Beginning or the End, How Hollywood Learned to Stop Worrying and Love the Bomb.
-The except is about the genesis of John Hersey’s Hiroshima, an essay that has been called the most famous single article of the century.
+Below is a brief excerpt from Mitchell’s book.
+The except is about the genesis of John Hersey’s “Hiroshima,” an essay that has been called the most famous single article of the century.

 A new visitor to Hiroshima in the spring of 1946 was the correspondent and novelist John Hersey, who at the age of thirty-one had already won a Pulitzer Prize for A Bell for Adano.
 Weeks before, he had discussed writing something about Hiroshima in a talk with his New Yorker editor, William Shawn.
 Hersey, who was born in China to Protestant missionaries and covered the Pacific war for Henry Luce and Time-Life, imagined an article documenting the power of the new bomb and the destruction it caused to a city.
 Ultimately he decided he’d prefer writing about what happened not to buildings but to humans.
 He just needed to find a form to tell the story.